gjurgensen/gjurgensen.github.io/Coq Equality/_posts/2021-08-03-inequality.md

    Once it has proved `False`, it can prove any goal.

-# Detour
+# Bonus: Proof (Ir)relevance

  That's it for the main topic, but for the interested reader, now is also a good time for a digression on Props and (in)equality.

-   While not provable in Coq, many users decided to introduce the concept of proof irrelevance axiomatically:
+   While not directly derivable in Coq, many users decided to introduce the concept of proof irrelevance axiomatically:

 {% highlight Coq %}